7.06.2014

 Do you reap the benefits of the time invested?

-Do you see NOTICEABLE sales increases of this merchandise
+Do you see NOTICEABLE sales increases of seasonal merchandise

 if you feature it in a themed display?